Pastoral and Ministry Staff

 Teresa is a candidate for ordination in the Tennessee Region of the Christian Church (Disciples of Christ).
 She is married to John Siemssen and they are proud parents of a daughter, born in 2016.

-Teresa will assist Chandra part-time during the week.
+Teresa assists Chandra part-time during the week.

 Jeanette is a lifelong Presbyterian and has been actively involved in music ministry as a singer, conductor, and pianist in Nashville and in her hometown of Princeton, New Jersey.